The day Jake Hall discovered 100.9 FM The Creek, he nearly plowed through a red light into oncoming traffic.

 “Now me and some buddies were down by the river,” Scott sings.
 “There were drinkers and dopers and abstainers by choice / There was red wine and white lines, blue smoke and good times / But when we all sang, we had us one voice singing.”

-Hall barely wrenched himself out of transcendence in time to slam on the breaks and continue safely to Highland Hills Baptist Church where he serves as pastor.
+Hall barely wrenched himself out of transcendence in time to slam on the brakes and continue safely to Highland Hills Baptist Church where he serves as pastor.
 But that moment by the riverside was undeniable — it was time to act on the restlessness growing in his heart and sense of calling.

 “The Creek caught me at a vulnerable moment when I didn’t expect it to,” Hall says.